tongshuen/TOS-a-simple-and-free-operating-system-/README.md

 # Simple OS Project

 A simple and free operating system.

+## Instructions for use
-*(Not guaranteed to be fully compilable/usable - recommended to test in VM first)*
+- Not guaranteed to be fully compilable/usable - recommended to test in VM first

-## Usage Recommendations
 - Better suited for Live USB/CD than permanent installation
-- Shell script functionalityAlthough it has been developed
 - Although it has been developed, it may be expanded in the future and strive to optimize it as a powerful system like Linux.
 ## Supported Commands
 - `help`